|

 and their family as well as bring honor and riches to the clan.
 While

-displays of wealth, they avoid ostentatious or decadent behavior.
+shield dwarves do not shy away from displays of wealth, they avoid ostentatious or decadent behavior.
 As

 shield dwarves age, they are honored for their wisdom and accorded